List of Hare+Guu characters: Main characters

 Weda is Haré's mother.
 She is carefree and inclined to binge drinking.
 Because of her laziness, Haré looks after her and does most of the "housewifely" things.
 She left life in a rich home at the age of 14 when her father disowned her for becoming pregnant and refusing to divulge the father's name (out of fear that her father would destroy Clive's life).
 Upon living in a jungle village, Weda started sporting a leopard-printed fur bikini and is always barefoot.
 She raised Hare in the jungle by herself which, due to her chronic irresponsibility, is quite difficult to fathom.
 She may have survived on the fact that she's a brilliant hunter (her hunting activity is one of a few times when Weda wears sneakers) and is second only to the Elder.
 Despite her flakiness, Weda does love her son very much and sometimes tries to give him advice and cook lunches for him.
 Unfortunately, she is a terrible cook and usually injures herself badly when she tries to cook anything but shrimp au gratin.
 She is extremely maternal despite her sometime immaturity, since she enjoys mothering Marie and Guu, is delighted to discover her second pregnancy, and tells Hare that if he vanished she would follow him anywhere.
 Weda's relationship with Dr. Clive is an odd one, since she seems to be very fond of him and bears him no ill will, but inexplicably seems to regard any romantic overtures as jokes.
 She seems to be unaware that Asio and Uighur are in love with her, and she regards the Stupid Couple with contempt and irritation.
-In the OAVs, she becomes pregnant with her second baby with Clive, and later marries Clive.
+In the OVAs, she becomes pregnant with her second baby with Clive, and later marries Clive.
 After the marriage, she appears much less tolerant of Clive's skirt-chasing.